spamegg1/abstract-thinking/recursive.md

 [][][][]
 ```

 Suppose we knew the area of the upper triangle with width 3.
-Then we could easily compute the area of the larger traingle as:
+Then we could easily compute the area of the larger triangle as:
 `smallerTriangleArea` + `width`.

 How can we get the area of the smaller triangle?